 - The relevant tax declarations must be included in the Deed.

-- No incentives should be given to any beneficiary to enter into the Deed.
+- No incentives or bribes should be given to any beneficiary to enter into the Deed.

-- The destination of a benefit cannot be varied more than once in different deed, although more than one deed is permissible if they deal with different benefits.
+- The destination of a benefit cannot be varied more than once in different Deeds, although more than one Deed is permissible if they deal with different benefits.

-By creating a Deed of Variation, changing a deceased person’s will after their death to try and avoid care cost assessment can sometimes be seen by Local Authorities as an attempt to deliberately deprive themselves of assets they could have used to fund their long term care costs.
-However entering into a Deed of Variation to provide protection of half of a married couples assets is a worthwhile strategy that is still often successful; particularly if the survivor is not at risk of entering into residential care in the short term.
+However, entering into a Deed of Variation to provide protection for half of a married couple’s assets is a worthwhile strategy that is still occasionally successful; so long as the survivor is fit and healthy and is not at risk of entering into residential care in the future.

 Sometimes, following a death, it becomes clear that the terms of the deceased’s Will might lead to some problems such as certain people benefiting more than they should.
-By using a Deed a Variation, the deceased’s Personal Representative or Executor can change the way monies are allocated to redistribute and reallocate in a way that the family are more comfortable and happy with.
+By using a Deed of Variation, the deceased’s Personal Representative or Executor can change the way monies are allocated to redistribute in a way that the family are more comfortable with.

 We deal with Probate and Estate Administration for clients in Corby, Kettering, across Northamptonshire as well as all over the country in England and Wales.
 Distance is not a problem!

 Call our Corby office on 01536 276300 or our Kettering office on 01536 311690 today or contact us online.